This spicy boneless chicken fry wonderfully flavored with South-Indian spices needs only one word to describe – Yumm!

 - Fry till the chicken cubes are soft and cooked properly.
 Keep cooking till all the moisture is completely absorbed.
 Remove from heat.

-- Serve on a plate and sprinkle some lemon juice on top and onion rings on the side.
+- Serve the spicy boneless chicken fry on a plate; sprinkle some lemon juice on top with onion rings on the side.
+Enjoy!